 There is no “Perfect Moment”

 Before becoming an entrepreneur, I worked in finance and sold insurance.
-Working in the financial sector holds value because it gives entrepreneurs context into what it takes to run a profitable business.
-Finance applies to every industry, and entrepreneurs do well when they can blend great marketing with a keen eye towards expenses and profits.
-I did well in this role, but realized I wanted to work for myself.
-Entrepreneurs often have this type of moment, where they’re not unhappy, but they see the benefits of their own business and develop confidence.
-I suggest people use past work to narrow their focus, build their skillsets, and create a solid network.
+That experience matters because it helps build strong business and entrepreneurial skills, giving a clear understanding of what it takes to run a profitable operation.
+Finance touches every industry, and entrepreneurs tend to succeed when they combine effective marketing with a sharp focus on costs and margins.
+I performed well in that role, but eventually realized I wanted to work for myself.
+Many entrepreneurs reach that point.
+They are not necessarily unhappy, but they begin to see the upside of building something of their own and gain the confidence to pursue it.
+I always recommend using past roles to refine your direction, strengthen your entrepreneurial skill set, and build a reliable network.

 Direct Experience Helps